-The information in the following two tables relates to each person who on February 1, 1999, was a "beneficial owner" (as defined under the proxy rules of the Securities and Exchange Commission) of more than 5% of the Company's Class A or Class B Stock.
+The information in the following two tables relates to each person who on February 1, 2000, was a "beneficial owner" (as defined under the proxy rules of the Securities and Exchange Commission) of more than 5% of the Company's Class A or Class B Stock.
 Under the proxy rules a person is deemed to be the "beneficial owner" of stock if such person has (or shares) either investment power or voting power over such stock, or has (or shares) the right to acquire such stock within 60 days by any of a number of means, including the conversion of another security which is convertible into such stock.
 A substantial number of shares of the Company's Class A and Class B Stock is held in trusts or subject to other agreements which provide for the sharing of investment power, voting power or both among several persons, each of whom is deemed by the Securities and Exchange Commission to be a "beneficial owner" of the shares so held.
-Furthermore, in many cases such persons do not include the beneficiary of the trust who, although not deemed to be a "beneficial owner" in the absence of voting or investment power over the shares, is nevertheless shown below as a beneficial owner because of the beneficiary's economic interest in the shares.
-In addition, since all the shares of Class A Stock are convertible at the option of the holder into Class B Stock on a share-for-share basis, each "beneficial owner" of shares of Class A Stock is deemed by the Securities and Exchange Commission to be a "beneficial owner" of the same number of shares of Class B Stock; in indicating below a person's "beneficial ownership" of shares of Class B Stock it has been assumed that such person has converted into Class B Stock all shares of Class A Stock of which such person is a "beneficial owner".
+Furthermore, in many cases such persons do not include the beneficiarv of the trust who, although not deemed to be a "beneficial owner" in the absence or voting or investment power over the shares, is nevertheless shown below as a beneficial owner because of the beneficiary's economic interest in the shares. in the absence of In addition, since all the shares of Class A Stock are convertible at the option of the holder into Class B Stock on a share-for-share basis, each "beneficial owner" of shares of Class A Stock is deemed by the Securities and Exchange Commission to be a "beneficial owner" of the same number of shares of Class B Stock; in indicating below a person's "beneficial ownership" of shares of Class B Stock it has been assumed that such person has converted into Class B Stock all shares of Class A Stock of which such person is a "beneficial owner".
 For these reasons there is very substantial duplication in the numbers of shares and percentages shown in the following table.

-SHARES (%) CLASS A STOCK Katharine Graham(a)(i) 2920 R Street, N.W.
+SHAR ES(%) NAME AND ADDRESS OF BENEFICIAL OWNER CLASS B STOCK Katharine Graham(a)(i) 2920 R Street, N.W.
 Washington, D.C.
-536,257(30.8%) 781,432(7.7%) Donald E. Graham(b)(i) 3110 Newark Street, N.W.
+536,257(30.8%) 760,222(8.1%) Donald E. Graham(b)(i) 3110 Newark Street, N.W.
 Washington, D.C.
-941,469(54.1%) 3,406,682(33.7%) William W. Graham(c)(i) Suite 401 11661 San Vincente Blvd.
-Los Angeles, California 227,627(13.1%) Stephen M. Graham(d)(i) 18 E. 78th Street New York, N.Y.
-309,889(17.8%) Clizabeth G. Weymouth(e)(i) 21 East 79 Street New York, N.Y.
-404,874(23.3%) 580,834(5.8%) George J. Gillespie, III(f)(i) Sterling Road Harrison, N.Y.
-455,523(26.2%) 1,283,952(12.7%) Berkshire Hathaway Inc.(g) 1440 Kiewit Plaza Omaha, Nebraska 1,727,765(17.1%) Morgan Guaranty Trust Company of New York(h).
-9 West 57th Street New York, N.Y.
-661,853(6.6%)
+941,469(54.1%) 3,364,929(35.6%) William W. Graham(c)(i) Suite 401 11661 San Vincente Blvd.
+Los Angeles, California Stephen M. Graham(d)(i) 18 E. 78th Street New York, N.Y.
+309,889(17.8%) Elizabeth G. Weymouth(e)(i) 21 East 79 Street New York, N.Y.
+404,874(23.3%) 580,834(6.2%) George J. Gillespie, III(f)(i) Sterling Road Harrison, N.Y.
+455,523(26.2%) 1,283,952(13.4%) Berkshire Hathaway Inc.(g) 1440 Kiewit Plaza Omaha, Nebraska 1,727,765(18.3%) Morgan Guaranty Trust Company of New York(h) 9 West 57th Street New York, N.Y.
+862,605(9.1%)